Afefferhichi/React-Firebase-disneyPlusClone/README.md

 # Disney Plus Clone

-This is the ReactJS Disney Plus Clone made with React JS, Firebase, Styled Components, Redux)
+This is the ReactJS Disney Plus Clone made with React JS, Firebase, Styled Components and Redux

 ## Available Scripts